 Prior to independence, Botswana was called Bechuanaland Protectorate.
 The protectorate status was extended by the British Government on 31 March 1885 following requests made by Batswana Dikgosi (chiefs), Khama III of Bangwato, Sebele I of Bakwena, and Bathoen I of Bangwaketse.
 The three (3) Dikgosi feared invasion of their territories by other groups such as the Shona, the Ndebele and the Boers.
-Initially, most Batswana Dikgosi, except the three Dikgosi, were suspicious of and resisted British protection.
-The Dikgosi eventually agreed but cautioned that protection should not entail British rule, but protection against external threat.
+Initially, most Botswana Dikgosi, except the three Dikgosi, were suspicious of and resisted British protection.
+The Dikgosi eventually agreed but cautioned that protection should not entail British rule, but only protection against external threat.

 During 1963 and 1964, a series of constitutional discussions about self-government and a founding constitution took place.
 These talks were motivated in part by the desire to prevent the incorporation of Bechuanaland into the Union of South Africa.

 In June 1964, Britain accepted proposals for democratic self-government in Botswana.
 In 1965, the seat of Government was moved from Mafikeng, South Africa, to newly established Gaborone.
-That same year, 1965, Motsamai Mpho left the BPP to form the Botswana Independence Party (BIP).